Uncrossed Multiflows and Applications to Disjoint Paths: Congestion Setting: Rounding

 This concludes the proof of Item 2.
 The above is easily turned into a polynomial time algorithm.
 We now prove Item 1 from Item 2.

 First, we split each $e \in E(G)$ into $u(e)$ parallel copies with capacity 1, and each $h \in E(H)$ into $d(h)$ parallel copies with demand 1, so that we have a new planar multiflow instance $(G', H', u' = \vec 1, d' = \vec 1)$ with unit capacities and demands.
 The splitting step is technically not polynomial time, but at the end we discuss how to convert this to an efficient algorithm.
-An integral congestion 2 multiflow for the new instance clearly implies a congestion 2 multiflow for the original instance.
-Given the feasible strongly uncrossed walk-multiflow for the original instance, it is straightforward to construct a feasible strongly uncrossed walk-multiflow for the new instance.
-To do this, for commodity $h = (s,t) \in E(H)$, order the support walks clockwise about $s$.
-The first unit-demand $st$-flow is obtained by iterating over the walks, assigning up to $f^{h}(P)$ amount of flow on each walk $P$, until 1 unit of flow has been routed.
-We then continue iterating from this walk and assign flow for the second unit-demand $st$-flow, ensuring we do not assign more than $f^{h}(P)$ flow in total to each walk $P$, and so on.
+An integral congestion 2 multiflow for the new instance clearly implies an integral congestion 2 multiflow for the original instance.
+Given the feasible strongly uncrossed multiflow for the original instance, it is straightforward to construct a feasible strongly uncrossed multiflow for the new instance.
+To do this, for commodity $h = (s,t) \in E(H)$, order the support paths clockwise about $s$.
+The first unit-demand $st$-flow is obtained by iterating over the paths, assigning up to $f^{h}(P)$ amount of flow on each path $P$, until 1 unit of flow has been routed.
+We then continue iterating from this path and assign flow for the second unit-demand $st$-flow, ensuring we do not assign more than $f^{h}(P)$ flow in total to each path $P$, and so on.

 Then, Item 2 implies an there exists an unsplittable (and hence, integral) multiflow $f'$ for the unit weight instance, where the congestion on each edge is strictly less than 3.
 Since the flow is integral, the congestion is at most 2.